Geochemistry from the Neogene to the Neolithic

 While the Pliocene is an important analogue for future climate change, proxy-based estimates of dust emissions and deposition during this interval are highly variable depending on location and methodology, and are often difficult to reconcile with climate model output.
 To address this, we are compiling, synthesizing, and critically evaluating all available marine dust records from the Pliocene.
 Collaborators include Ann Dunlea (WHOI), Chloe Anderson (Harvard U.), Anya Crocker (Trinity College), Joshua Bridges (WSP), and Wenfang Zhang (Nanjing U.).
 This work will aid in our understanding of dust dynamics in deeper time.

-In parallel, Lehigh U. undergraduate Takeru Hiura and PI Abell, in conjunction with Geoirge Mason U. collaborators Paul Acosta and Po Ju Chen, are working with the Community Earth System Model version 2 (CESM2) to assess the sensitivity of modeled Pliocene dust emissions to parameterizations based on topography, geomorphology, and vegetation.
-Our goal is to bring modeled Pliocene dust emissions and deposition into alignment with reconstructions, and in doing so evaluate the reliability of deep-time dust reconstruction and modeling approaches.
+In parallel, Lehigh U. undergraduate Takeru Hiura and PI Abell, in conjunction with George Mason U. collaborators Paul Acosta, Natalie Burls, and Ph.D. student Po Ju Chen, are working with the Community Earth System Model version 2 (CESM2) to assess the sensitivity of modeled Pliocene dust emissions to parameterizations based on topography, geomorphology, and vegetation.
+The goal is to bring modeled Pliocene dust emissions and deposition into alignment with reconstructions, and in doing so evaluate the reliability of deep-time dust reconstruction and modeling approaches.

 Pliocene Dust: A Global Compilation and Synthesis